 Soft FX has small little dots laid onto the glass.
 This diffusion works very well on a woman’s face, very cool for blooming the highlights, but on long lenses, you can sometimes see the dots on the glass and it gives away the ghost.

-Typically, the rule of thumb is to use heavier diffusion when using a wider lens and a lighter diffusion when going to a tighter one, pretty much like the net being stretched looser or tighter.
+Typically, the rule of thumb is to use heavier diffusion when using a tighter lens and a lighter diffusion when going to a longer one, pretty much like the net being stretched looser or tighter.
 So for a 24mm, I would use a number 2 SFX.
 Then on the 50-85, I would use a number 1 SFX.
 For anything above a 100mm, I would use the number 1/2 SFX.

 The purpose of these filters is to soften but not flatten your image too much.
 The Black Pro-Mist works very much like the Fogal Net in the way that it blooms the highlights but without losing contrast.
 It is very easy to cut through the filter and or the net to get that contrast back.